Chart Color Schemes

 Zetland performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Zetland is notably higher than broader averages.
-61.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 38.7%, followed by postgraduate qualifications at 20.4% and graduate diplomas at 2.6%.
-Vocational pathways account for 19.1% of qualifications, with advanced diplomas at 9.6% and certificates at 9.5%.
+Educational attainment in Zetland is notably high, with 61.7% of residents aged 15 and above holding university qualifications.
+This figure exceeds the national average of 30.4% and the NSW average of 32.2%.
+The area's educational advantage is evident in its distribution of qualifications: bachelor degrees are most prevalent at 38.7%, followed by postgraduate qualifications (20.4%) and graduate diplomas (2.6%).
+Vocational pathways account for 19.1% of qualifications among those aged 15 and above, with advanced diplomas making up 9.6% and certificates 9.5%.

-Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+Educational participation is high in Zetland, with 30.6% of residents currently enrolled in formal education.
 This includes 18.1% in tertiary education, 2.9% in primary education, and 1.6% pursuing secondary education.
-Educational facilities appear to be located outside Zetland's immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education